 We are living in a time riddled with imbalance and injustice, and many of us are hurting.
 The legacy of white supremacy and capitalism is one of isolation, scarcity, disconnection, and abuse, and it has permeated every corner of our lives.
 Many of us are waking up and rising to meet these injustices, but find ourselves constantly struggling internally and collectively to sustain what we do.
 I believe we have the gifts and power necessary to confront these realities while not burning out or repeating the same harms.
 No one person has the complete answer, and it is essential that we learn exquisite communication and collaborative skills to meet the present together.
 In my practice with individuals and communities we focus on nurturing the development of deep bonds with our own bodies, the earth, and Mystery/the unseen/Spirit in order to offer our gifts more clearly and in service of the liberation of all beings.

-Larissa is available to work with individuals, romantic partners, and families.
+Larissa is available to work with individuals, romantic partners, groups, and organizations.
 They are particularly skilled in working with male-identified people who want to examine their relationship and communication skills, people who want to address traumatic events in their past, activists and community organizers struggling with burn-out, and people experiencing grief and loss.

 *Non-binary: a gender identity that exists outside of the traditional gender binary of "man" or "woman," also known as genderqueer.
 Larissa uses "they/them" pronouns.